 Why Time Matters

-While NSW has removed the limitation period for child abuse claims, meaning you can now bring a claim regardless of when the abuse occurred, we encourage survivors to seek legal advice promptly when they feel ready to do so.
+While NSW has removed the limitation period for past sexual abuse claims, meaning you can now bring a claim regardless of when the abuse occurred, we encourage survivors to seek legal advice promptly when they feel ready to do so.

 Seeking Legal Advice for an Institutional Abuse Claim?